The Golden Circle : The perfect trip for a short stay

 Photo: Gullfoss Iceland

 Gullfoss is not the highest waterfall in Iceland but is probably one of the most impressive!
-Considered as the most famous waterfall in Iceland, Gullfoss is certainly also the most beautiful.
+This powerful waterfall is 32 meters high, getting its water from the same glacier as Strokkur: Langjokull.
+Gullfoss means the "Golden Fall" in Icelandic.

 Photo: Gullfoss is probably the most beautiful waterfall in Iceland